Polaris Dawn crew Splashdown in the Gulf of Mexico after a historic spacewalk

 The spacewalk was funded by billionaire entrepreneur Jared Isaacman.
 The mission crew included SpaceX engineers Sarah Gillis, Anna Menon, and Scott Kidd, a former United States Air Force pilot.

 The Polaris Dawn crew broke many previous human spaceflight records.
-Mr. Isaacman and Ms. Gillis became the first humans to carry out a private spacewalk; Sarah Gillis and Anna Menon became the first women to travel so far in space; and the crew became the first to travel further than any other astronaut in a more than 50-year span after the Apollo missions and the first to test Starlink laser-based communications in space.
+Mr. Isaacman and Ms. Gillis became the first humans to carry out a private spacewalk; Sarah Gillis and Anna Menon became the first women to travel so far in space; Sarah Gillis became the first person to play a violin in space and the crew became the first to travel further than any other astronaut in a more than 50-year span after the Apollo missions and the first to test Starlink laser-based communications in space.

 The crew travelled into an oval-shaped orbit high enough to plunge the vehicle and crew into the Van Allen radiation belts, which are located about 700 km from the Earth.